entando/entando-docs/vuepress/docs/next/docs/consume/custom-resources.md

 ## Objective

-This is an overview of Entando Kubernetes Custom Resources and their semantics in Entando 6.
+This is an overview of Entando Kubernetes Custom Resources and their semantics.

 ## Prerequisites